CryptoMorin/Javadocs-Simplifier/README.md

 This is a simple website that simplifies (specifically enum JavaDoc pages) for end-user consumptions.

+You can access the website directly [here](https://cryptomorin.github.io/Javadocs-Simplifier).

+# API

 To use the API, you can use the following format:

 ```hs